 Most of our bad decisions occur because they feel comfortable and automatic.
 Our emotions steer us incorrectly.
 Our perception of time is inaccurate and skewed towards the present.
 Our internal sense of status colors how we view other people and ourselves.

 All of these things mean that often the best decision will strike us as some combination of counterintuitive, difficult, and scary.
 We will have to go against our intuition.
 We will have to trust numbers rather than our gut feelings.
 We will have to risk disappointing others.

 None of this is particularly pleasant or easy.
 In fact, it’s a kind of internal skill that you have to develop through practice.
 Some people call it “stepping outside your comfort zone.”
 Others call it “leaning in.”
 I sometimes think of it as “eating a shit sandwich.”

 Whatever you prefer to call it, it’s important that you get good at it.
 Test your limits.
 Question your assumptions.
 Act despite the anxiety.
 And make better decisions for it.

-It’s useful to understand what you’re better and worse at adapting to, and keeping that in mind when considering future decisions.
-I’m generally pretty good at not getting swayed by the people around me — after all, I’m the “not give a fuck” guy, remember?
+It’s useful to understand what you’re better and worse at, and keep that in mind when considering future decisions.
+I’m generally pretty good at not getting swayed by the people around me—after all, I’m the “not give a fuck” guy, remember?
 But I do tend to be impulsive in a lot of areas of my life, particularly when it comes to health-related habits.
 It’s a battle I’ve had to constantly fight.

 For instance, I suck at not eating junk food.
 Therefore, I make a point to not have it in my house.
 I’ve found it’s way easier to simply not buy it than it is to buy it and not eat it.
 So I just don’t buy it.